 When Ana is offered the chance to assist with her new rink’s beginning skating classes in exchange for free ice-time, she gladly accepts.
 She’s eager to help her mom with the bills—better yet, it’s a distraction from her princess program.

 Then Hayden, a beginner in one of her classes, mistakes Ana for a boy, and Ana decides not to correct him.
 Hayden is funny and easy to talk to, and Ana soon finds herself settling into a comfortable, boyish identity whenever he’s around.
-But as their friendship develops, and with the new skating season fast approaching, Ana quickly realizes it’s not so easy to juggle two very different identities on one slippery sheet of ice.
+But as their friendship develops, and with the new skating season fast approaching, Ana quickly realizes it’s not easy to juggle two different identities on one slippery sheet of ice.
 Ultimately, she’ll have to make a choice: come out and risk disappointing everyone who’s counting on her or stay the course and go for gold, pretending to be someone she’s not.